Indonesia AirAsia Flight 8501: Search and recovery

 By 5 January, 31 bodies had been recovered with the aid of the Russian and the US search teams.

-Divers entered the main section of the fuselage underwater and discovered 6 bodies on 24 January.
+Divers entered the main section of the fuselage underwater and discovered six bodies on 24 January.
 The official search for bodies ended on 17 March, after 116 bodies had been recovered.
 46 bodies remained unaccounted for.

 Wreckage

 On the day of the disappearance, a fisherman observed "a lot of debris, small and large, near Pulau Tujuh. [...]
-It looked like the Air Asia colours."
+It looked like the AirAsia colours."
 Another fisherman reported that, while moored on Sunday at Pulau Senggora, south of the town of Pangkalan Bun in Central Kalimantan, "Around 7 am, I heard a loud booming sound.
 Soon afterwards, there was haze that usually happened only during the dry season. [...]
 Before the exploding sound, my friends saw a plane from above Pulau Senggaro heading towards the sea.
 The plane was said to be flying relatively low, but then disappeared."

 The fisherman's reports, delivered after he had returned home the next day, were credited with guiding the search-and-rescue team to the vicinity of the crash.
 The first items of wreckage were spotted by search aircraft on 30 December in the Karimata Strait, 10 km from where the crew last contacted air traffic control, and three bodies were recovered by the warship KRI Bung Tomo.

 On 31 December, Basarnas claimed that a sonar image obtained 30 December by an Indonesian naval ship appeared to show an aircraft upside down on the seabed in about 24–30 m of water, about 3.2-3.5 km from the debris found on 30 December.
 The head of the Search and Rescue Agency also denied the existence of any sonar images of the wreckage (as well as the reported recovery of a body wearing a life vest).
 He stressed that only official information from his search-and-rescue service can be considered to be reliable.

 On 2 January 2015, Basarnas reported evidence of a fuel slick on the water surface in the search area, but detection of the fuselage remained unconfirmed.

 At a press conference given on the morning of 3 January by Basarnas, the discovery of two large submerged objects was reported: 9.4 × 4.8 × 0.4 m, and a thin object 7.2 × 0.5 m.
 Also, the previously reported fuel slick was confirmed.
-A later media report mentioned four large sections of wreckage, the largest being 18 × 5.4 × 2.2 m located at 3.9242°S 110.5252°E. Later in the day, Basarnas announced no more bodies were found, leaving the total at 30.
+A later media report mentioned four large sections of wreckage, the largest being 18 × 5.4 × 2.2 m located at 3.9242°S 110.5252°E. Later in the day, Basarnas announced no more bodies had been found, leaving the total at 30.